OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/index.md

 The Kubernetes Worker is permitted unfettered access to its local namespace, ensuring it is able to update itself, and create new pods for each requested operation.

-These default permissions can be overriden via Helm values.
+The Kubernetes Worker allows execution permissions to be overwritten in the same way as the [Kubernetes Agent](/docs/kubernetes/targets/kubernetes-agent/permissions).

 ## Limitations
 Being securely hosted inside a kubernetes cluster comes with some limitations - the primary of which is the lack of `Docker`.